Skip to main content

 Connect to SQL Server

-4. In the pop-up dialog, select SQL Server.
+4. In the pop-up window, search for and select SQL Server.

 SQL Server Connection Example

-• Connection type: Supports SQL Server as a source or target database.
+• Type: Choose whether SQL Server is a source or target database.

-• Connection Parameter String: Additional connection parameters, default empty.
+• Additional Connection Parameters: Additional connection parameters, default empty.

-• CDC Log Caching: Mining the source database's incremental logs, this feature allows multiple tasks to share incremental logs from the source database, avoiding redundant reads and thus significantly reducing the load on the source database during incremental synchronization.
-Upon enabling this feature, an external storage should be selected to store the incremental log.
+• Using CDC Log Caching: Mining the source database's incremental logs.
+This allows multiple tasks to share the same source database’s incremental log mining process, reducing duplicate reads and minimizing the impact of incremental synchronization on the source database.
+After enabling this feature, you will need to select an external storage to store the incremental log information.

 tip